 They range in price from $29,287 for the UEV-360 through to $58,000 for the UEV-490 Evolution.
 At that price you would want everything included and they do, even including the cutlery.

 The ‘entry level’ camper is the UEV-360 retails from $29,287 and is the smallest trailer offered.
 It has a hard roof and enough features to keep most campers happy.
 It has fully independent trailing arm suspension and 10inch drum brakes.
 At 800kg it is relatively heavy for a small trailer but it certainly has the capability to take you pretty much where you want to go.

-The UEV-390 is the next in line retailing from about $33,000 it has a pretty interesting kitchen and features including roll-out draws, slides and storage options from front to tail, From mini bar to full slide out kitchen area and even a dedicated spot to hang your clothes, the 390 combines tough, no-nonsense equipment with first class comfort.
+The UEV-390 is the next in line retailing from about $33,000 it has a pretty interesting kitchen and features including roll-out draws, slides and storage options from front to tail, From mini bar to full slide out kitchen area and even a dedicated spot to hang your clothes, the 390 provides first class comfort.

 The UEV-440 at a retail price of $38 300 is a step up to a mini caravan style with hard roof, sides and floor.
 It has flexibility in sleeping arrangements and can even sleep two in single beds without setting up.
 It also has some luxuries including a diesel hot water system, shower, fridge/freezer, and full kitchen complete with cutlery and crockery and even a flat screen DVD player.
 Just what you need to break the solitude of the creek side camp in the Flinders Ranges.

 The top of the range is the UEV-490 AT $41,500 for the Extreme and $58,000 for the Evolution these trailers are basically bigger, better and packed with features and sleeping options.
 At 1350 kg for the Evolution its starting to get up there in the weight stakes so you need something with reasonable towing capacity to be able to take it to those out of the way places.